d-krupke/AlgLab-WS2425-material/sheets/01_cpsat/exercises/02_multi_knapsack/README.md

 - What are the variables in this problem?
 - What is the objective function?
-- What constraints do you need to consider?
+- Which constraints do you need to consider?

 **Hint**: Assume that $K$ is the set of trucks, and $C_i$ represents the capacity of truck $i, i\in K$.
 Use the knapsack model as a reference.